DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/3D Processing/mesh_process.rst

    :align: center

 - Model Mesh
    A polygon mesh for the model (.ply).
+Usually from Reader.

 Process Settings
 ~~~~~~~~~~~~~~~~